Skip to content

 If this doesn't help, check the Docker Logs for messages like disk full, disk quota exceeded, no space left on device, read-only file system, error creating path, wrong permissions, no route to host, connection failed, exec format error, no matching manifest, and killed:

-• Make sure that the database storage folder is readable and writable: Errors such as "read-only file system", "error creating path", or "wrong permissions" indicate a filesystem permission problem
+• Make sure that the database storage folder is readable and writable: Errors such as "read-only file system", "error creating path", "failed to create folder", "permission denied", or "wrong permissions" indicate a filesystem permission problem

 • If symbolic links are mounted or used within the storage folder, replace them with the actual paths and verify that they are accessible